Rising from the ranks

 Rising from the ranks, through the ranks or commissioned from the ranks refers to enlisted soldiers being commissioned as officers.
-In class-conscious societies of the past, such as Britain during the Napoleonic Wars, for example, this was a relatively rare occurrence.
+In class-conscious societies of the past, such as Britain during the Victorian era, for example, this was a relatively rare occurrence.

 Revolutionary and Napoleonic France

 Despite the nickname "the little corporal", Napoleon did not rise from the ranks.
 (He was commissioned a second lieutenant after graduating from military school.)
-However, he did famously state, "Tout soldat français porte dans sa giberne le bâton de maréchal de France." ("Every French soldier carries the baton of a marshal of France in his cartridge bag.")
+However, he did famously state, "Tout soldat français porte dans sa giberne le bâton de maréchal de France." ("Every French soldier carries the baton of a marshal of France in his knapsack.")
 That is, any soldier could attain such a lofty rank.
 And indeed, many seized the opportunities opened to them by the French Revolution and the Napoleonic Wars to serve as such under his command, including: